-- 6.2.1.6.1 Refillable pressure receptacles shall be subjected to periodic inspections by a body approved by the competent authority of the country of approval 2, in accordance with the periodicities defined in the relevant packing instruction P200 or P203 in 4.1.4.1 and in accordance with the following specifications: - (a) External examination of the pressure receptacle, equipment and markings; - (b) Internal examination of the pressure receptacle (e.g. examination of the internal condition, verification of minimum wall thickness); - (c) Checking of the threads if the fittings are removed; - (d) The hydraulic pressure test and, if necessary, inspection of the characteristics of the material by suitable tests.
+- 6.2.1.6.1 Refillable pressure receptacles shall be subjected to periodic inspections by a body approved by the competent authority of the country of approval 2, in accordance with the periodicities defined in the relevant packing instruction P200 or P203 in 4.1.4.1 and in accordance with the following specifications: - (a) External examination of the pressure receptacle, equipment and markings; - (b) Internal examination of the pressure receptacle (e.g. examination of the internal condition, verification of minimum wall thickness); - (c) Checking of the threads if there is evidence of corrosion or if the fittings are removed; - (d) The hydraulic pressure test and, if necessary, inspection of the characteristics of the material by suitable tests.

-NOTE 1: With the agreement of the testing and certifying body approved by the competent authority of the country of approval 2, the hydraulic pressure test may be replaced by a test using a gas, where such operation does not entail any danger, or by an equivalent method based on ultrasound.
+NOTE 1: With the agreement of the testing and certifying body approved by the competent authority of the country of approval2, the hydraulic pressure test may be replaced by a test using a gas, where such operation does not entail any danger, or by an equivalent method based on ultrasound.

-NOTE 2: With the agreement of the testing and certifying body approved by the competent authority of the country of approval 2, the hydraulic pressure test of cylinders or tubes may be replaced by an equivalent method based on acoustic emission.
+NOTE 2: With the agreement of the testing and certifying body approved by the competent authority of the country of approval2, the hydraulic pressure test of cylinders or tubes may be replaced by an equivalent method based on acoustic emission testing, ultrasonic examination or a combination of acoustic emission testing and ultrasonic examination.

-NOTE 3: With the agreement of the testing and certifying body approved by the competent authority of the country of approval 2, the hydraulic pressure test of each welded steel cylinder intended for the carriage of gases of UN No.1965, hydrocarbon gas mixture liquefied, n.o.s., with a capacity below 6,5 l may be replaced by another test ensuring an equivalent level of safety.
+NOTE 3: With the agreement of the testing and certifying body approved by the competent authority of the country of approval 2 , the hydraulic pressure test of each welded steel cylinder intended for the carriage of gases of UN No.1965, hydrocarbon gas mixture liquefied, n.o.s., with a capacity below 6,5 l may be replaced by another test ensuring an equivalent level of safety.

-- 6.2.1.6.2 For pressure receptacles intended for the carriage of UN No. 1001 acetylene, dissolved, and UN No. 3374 acetylene, solvent free, only the external condition (corrosion, deformation) and the condition of the porous mass (loosening, settlement) shall be required to be examined. - 6.2.1.6.3 By derogation from 6.2.1.6.1 (d) closed cryogenic receptacles shall be inspected to verify external conditions, condition and operation of pressure relief devices and subjected to a leakproofness test.
+- 6.2.1.6.2 For pressure receptacles intended for the carriage of UN No. 1001 acetylene, dissolved, and UN No. 3374 acetylene, solvent free, only the external condition (corrosion, deformation) and the condition of the porous material (loosening, settlement) shall be required to be examined. - 6.2.1.6.3 By derogation from 6.2.1.6.1 (d) closed cryogenic receptacles shall be inspected to verify external conditions, condition and operation of pressure relief devices and subjected to a leakproofness test.
 The leakproofness test shall be carried out with the gas contained in the pressure receptacle or with an inert gas.
 Checking shall be performed by means of a pressure gauge or by vacuum measurement.
 The thermal insulation need not be removed.

-If the country of approval is not a contracting party to ADR, the competent authority of a contracting party to ADR.
+2 If the country of approval is not a contracting party to ADR, the competent authority of a contracting party to ADR.